From US$299.00 /post.

 - Employers can create branded company profiles to help attract candidates.

-- Resumes matching job ad criteria can be automatically emailed to employers.
+- CVs matching job ad criteria can be automatically emailed to employers.

-- Employers can track and manage candidates from their dashboard.
+- Employers can track and manage candidates from their online dashboard.

 - There is no free job posting option.